rockettheme/docs/Docs/joomla/basic/menu_manager.md

 ![][menu_module_4]

 :   1. **Title / Show Title** New modules must have a title.
 You can elect to make it visible to visitors or hidden using the option below.
-[32%, 16%]
+[34%, 21%, se]
     2. **Position** This is the title of the menu item that will display in the menu.
-[40%, 16%]
+[42%, 21%, se]
     3. **Status** This sets the publishing status for the module.
 If unpublished or trashed, it will not appear on the frontend of your site.
-[49%, 16%]
+[51%, 21%, se]
     4. **Access** This option enables you to determine which user group levels have access to view the module on the frontend.
-[55%, 16%]
+[57%, 21%, se]
     5. **Start/Stop Publishing** This option allows you to specify a time when the module will start and stop being published.
-[70%, 16%]
+[72%, 21%, se]

 The **Title** and **Show Title** options (point 1) allow you to give your module a name, and decide whether or not this name should be displayed on the frontend of your site.